|

 - Stamina

-good posture and breathing
+proper posture and breathing.

 - Flowing Movements

-- moving without strain or stress
+- moving without strain or stress.

 stability' is achieved, and then maintained, through increasingly complex